Browser does not support script.

 When you return, you will need to re-start any incomplete modules because any previous marks on these modules will be cancelled.

-Maternity and paternity leave is different from taking a break in studies and the rules on this are within the University Family Leave Policy.
+Maternity and paternity leave is different from taking a break in studies and the rules on this are within the Student Pregnancy, Maternity, Adoption and Parental Leave Policy.

 If you become pregnant while you are studying with us, you will need to tell the University what extra support you need during your pregnancy.
 You will also need to tell the University if you want to take maternity leave, and if so, for how long.
 Your Course Leader will work with you to identify the best point for you to start your maternity leave and your return to study.